backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - How Terraform works?.md

 	- Running the `terraform init` command.
 	- *Review the execution plan* using the `terraform plan` command.
 	- *Apply the changes* using the `terraform apply` command.

+> [!important] Terraform loads all configuration files within a directory and appends them together, so *any resources or providers with the same name in the same directory will cause a validation error*.

 ### Understanding `init`
 - `terraform init` is a safe command which **can be run as many times as required without impacting the architecture**.